Beginning the Change Journey

 There are a number of tools a workplace can adopt to analyse their current structures, policies and culture:

-Gender Equity Audit
+Workplace Gender Audit

-A gender equity (GE) audit refers to an assessment of the extent to which an organisation is gender equitable in order to inform gender equity action.
+A gender audit refers to an assessment of the extent to which an organisation is gender equitable in order to inform gender equity action.
 The audit is useful for benchmarking an organisation and providing a foundation for further action.

 Gender audits analyse the three essential elements of a gender transformative workplace; leadership, strategy, and norms and practices.
 This process involves the examination and assessment of a range of areas that include governance, policies, programs, plans, workplace structures, employment processes and structures, services, budgets, and facilities.